bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 -----------------

 BokehJS is a standalone JavaScript library for dynamic and interactive visualization in the browser.
-It is built on top of HTML5 canvas, and designed for high-performance rendering of larger data sets.
+It is built on top of HTML5 canvas and designed for high-performance rendering of larger data sets.
 While BokehJS accepts visualizations defined in a JSON file, you can also :ref:`create visualizations with BokehJS directly <userguide_bokehjs>`.